Reviewed by Jil McIntosh

 Before you start, please review our Privacy Policy and Terms of Use.

-Don’t let snow tires give you a false sense of security.
+Don’t let winter tires give you a false sense of security.
 You should still watch your speed and maintain a safe distance from other vehicles during the winter.

 The Government of Quebec recommends winter tires with a tread depth of at least 4.8 mm.1 To estimate the tread depth, use a toonie.
 The silver band around the outside is approximately 5 mm — if your tread depth is shallower than that band, your winter tires likely need replacing.
 Make sure you check several grooves in different locations of the tires.
 For reference, new winter tires usually have a tread depth of at least 8 mm.